-Note: Rate of 100% reflects the fact that all penalties given by an inspectorate have been fines.
+Note: The rate of 100% reflects the fact that all penalties given by an inspectorate have been fines.
 The graph summarises only inspectorates that have reported fines and other administrative measures.
 The inspectorates listed are those bearing the majority of inspections in the system.
-From the data reported inspectorates having the highest rate of fines to administrative penalties are NTDI, SIEFWT.
+From the data reported, inspectorates with the highest fines rate to administrative penalties are NTDI, SIEFWT.